Nebraska Water Quality at a Glance

 Rural and Agricultural Communities

-- Natural Resources District Management: Nebraska’s 23 Natural Resources Districts implement groundwater quality management through voluntary best management practices, wellhead protection areas, and targeted regulatory programs in high-nitrate areas.
+- Natural Resources District Management: Nebraska’s 23 Natural Resources Districts continue to implement groundwater quality management through voluntary best management practices, wellhead protection areas, and targeted regulatory programmes in high-nitrate areas.
+The Lower Loup NRD created a water quality management area north of Columbus after wells there recorded nitrate levels as high as 48 ppm.

 Recommendations for Nebraska Residents